-Implementation of the Juvenile Justice Reinvestment Act (S.L.
+The continued implementation of the Juvenile Justice Reinvestment Act (S.L.
 2017-57), otherwise known as "Raise the Age," requires process changes, program expansion, and infrastructure support to effectively implement the increase in the age of juvenile jurisdiction.
-In short, the significant influx of 16 and 17-year old's into the juvenile system will dramatically change the juvenile system's capacity and approach, and as such all juvenile serving agencies, including local entities, will need to plan for implementation of raise the age.
+In short, the significant influx of 16 and 17-year old's into the juvenile system has involved dramatically changing the juvenile system's capacity and approach, and as such all juvenile serving agencies, including local entities, are continually involved in planning and implementing "Raise the Age".

-Locally, solutions will range from providing training to law enforcement on working with juveniles to offering crisis and assessment placement solutions as an alternative to detention.
+Locally, solutions range from providing training to law enforcement on working with juveniles to offering crisis and assessment placement solutions as an alternative to detention.
 The referral and/or provision of services for the emerging adult populations of (1) at-risk youth and (2) juvenile justice involved youth are key to preventing recidivism and further penetration into the court system.
-Needed intervention strategies within the continuum of services may be community specific or require multi-county agreements to accomplish basic, core programming for juveniles.
+Needed intervention strategies within the continuum of services continue to be community specific or require multi-county agreements to accomplish basic, core programming for juveniles.